 - Medications and diseases, such as hormone problems and genetic syndromes, can also lead to excessive weight gain without adequate weight and nutrition management and education.

 - PowerPlay™ is a physician-supervised weight loss program designed specifically to meet the need of adolescents ages 12-18.
 The program was designed by a team of trained professionals in Pediatrics, Childhood Psychology, Public Health, Bariatrics, and Nutrition and consists of individual and family consultation, a multivitamin supplement, and nutrition and exercise education.
 The medical staff at PowerPlay™ is dedicated to providing our patients the support, motivation, and education they need to lose weight and transition to a healthier lifestyle.
 PowerPlay™ is committed to empowering our youth today, so they can live a healthier tomorrow.

-Today's children are the first generation of Americans who will have a shorter life expectancy than their parents.
+Today's children are the first generation who will have a shorter life expectancy than their parents.
 Obese children have even been proven to show early warning signs of future heart disease as early as 3 years old!